KennyPeanuts/pond_diversity_fcn/grants/Water_Resources_Student_Research_2014/Water_Resources_Grant_Notes.md

 solution was filtered (0.45-um pore size; Acrodisc) and injected into a high- pressure liquid chromatograph (HPLC; Shimadzu) with an RP-10 column.
 (Suberkropp and Weyers 1996)

+##### Timeline

+* Early June 2014 - collect sediments and establish treatments

+* June/ early July 2014 - sample experiment collect SOD data, collect absorbance data

+* Fall 2014 - send off nutrients and ergosterol samples for measurement count bacteria samples

+* Winter 2014/2015 - analyze data, begin manuscript preparation

+* Spring 2015 - complete manuscript and present results at SFS

+##### Expected Results

+The results should allow us to quantify how leaf litter and nutrients interact to affect nutrient retention in the sediments of man-made ponds.
+This will allow us to make predictions about how man-made ponds will alter the flow of nutrients in the watershed.

 ### Budget

 * Nutrient samples